vPeteWalker/midway/db/advanced_aag/advanced_aag.rst

 SQL Server AAG clusters have many moving parts, and manually deploying a single cluster can easily take several hours.

 In this lab you will clone an existing production SQL Server database, turn it into a database cluster, and test its availability using the Fiesta app.
-This requires completion of the :ref:`calmenable` section.

 Provision Fiesta Web Tier
 +++++++++++++++++++++++++